MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Design_for_Personalized_Fit/!index.md

 In this scenario, the designer generates a surface from physical measurements taken of users’ anthropomorphic data, whether measured with simple tools like a caliper or a custom rig.
 For this, the designer creates a Grasshopper script with a template surface.
 The template surface is created from curves, from which the control points represent the locations at which the measurements are taken.

-An example of this scenario can be seen in [**Development of a low-cost 3D foot scanner**](../Development%20of%20a%20low-cost%203D%20foot%20scanner.md).
+An example of this scenario can be seen in[Development of a Low-Cost 3D Foot Scanner](../../Graduation_Projects/Development_of_a_low-cost_3D_foot_scanner/!index.md).
 In this graduation project, the student developed a custom contact 3D scanning rig to measure the feet of users.
 The measured location points are then inputted into a Grasshopper script that modifies the surface template to match the measured values.

 ![[https://repository.tudelft.nl/islandora/object/uuid%3A0ee880fb-7063-42cd-aa82-b67f7c84d1e9](3d_foot_scanner_diagram.png)